xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Configuration/Index.rst

 Category Basic
 ^^^^^^^^^^^^^^
+- **Use Bearer Authentication** : Enables RFC 6750 Bearer Authentication.
+With this setting enabled, Email is no longer a required field.

+- **Email** : The e-mail address associated with the API key.

 - **API Key** : This is the API key made available on your account page (https://www.cloudflare.com/a/account/my-account)

-- **Email** : The e-mail address associated with the API key.

 - **Domains** : Once the API key and the email are successfully saved (be sure to click on "Update" button first), a list of domains (or zones in Cloudflare's terminology) handled by the corresponding account is rendered.
 Just tick the